Mrgiraffe0102/qhfzbio/readme.txt

 * Fixed interactive widgets not being accessible when used in the header widget area
 * Fixed left menu not visible when no widget is present in the left sidebar
 * Cleaned up some JS deprecation notices since WordPress 5.6
-* Updated to Cryout Framework 0.8.5.5:
+* Updated to MrGiraffe Framework 0.8.5.5:
 	* Fixed Select2 selectors no longer working with WordPress 5.6 on Firefox

 = 0.9.3 =